charter of the ruck stewardship trust

 (c) Introduction or modification of monetization mechanisms that:

 i.
-Restrict free access to core features;
+Restrict free access to core features (profile browsing, messaging, account creation);

 3. Stewardship Principles